- Updating your my.cnf

 mysqld in a different location.

-mysqladmin shutdown cd /usr/local/mysql/libexec mv mysqld mysqld-orig cp ~/mariadb/current/sql/mysqld mysqld-debug ln -s mysqld-debug mysqld
+mysqladmin shutdown cd /usr/local/mysql/libexec mv mysqld mysqld-orig # Do not use cp, because cp loses the file timestamp. cp ~/mariadb/current/sql/mysqld mysqld-debug ln -s mysqld-debug mysqld

 The above commands replace the current